tapis-project/documentation/source/specialized-services/etl/user-guide/section1-etlsystems.rst

 **1.2.1.1 Data Integrity Profile**

-Every Data Configuration has a Data Integrity Profile.
+Every Data System has a Data Integrity Profile.
 The Data Integrity Profile is a set of instructions that informs Tapis ETL on how it should check the validity of all data files in the data path.
 There are 3 ways in which Tapis ETL can perform data integrity checks: